cxmiller21/aws-eks-microservices/docs/roadmap.md

 - [ ] Automate EKS cluster deletion with a Lambda function (Spin down resources each night and **MANUALLY** spin them back up in the morning)
 - [x] Validate project spins up successfully with Terraform
-- x ] Validate EKS cluster logging and monitoring
+- [ ] Validate EKS cluster logging and monitoring
   - [x] Grafana collects logs and metrics and stores them in S3
   - [x] Logs and metrics and are viewable in Grafana dashboards
 - [ ] Remove Grafana from Terraform management